Data Protection Centre/Microsoft 365/Microsoft eDiscovery vs. Content Search: A Comparison

 Run content search

-Once the content search is created, administrators can:
+Once the search is complete, admins can:

-- Export the results of the search, and download it to a local computer
+• Export results to a local computer

 Actions

 2.4.
-How to run a Content Search?
+How to run a Content search?

 • Step 2: Click “Search from the top menu bar.
 Click “+New Search”.